StackStorm-Exchange/stackstorm-aws/README.md

   https://github.com/StackStorm-Exchange/stackstorm-aws/tree/master/actions

-Once you have installed the aws pack, you can get a list of actions by running:
+Once you have installed the aws pack, you can get a list of actions in the AWS pack using:

 ```
-st2 action list | grep aws
+st2 action list -p aws
 ```

 To get information on a specific action, please run: